wt29/HWSRedirector/README.md

 Uses a 240V 25A contactor (with 12V triggering) to switch a resistive HWS into direct connection to the exported (from solar) grid.
 My basic reason for this is - Heat Pumps are great for outright efficiency but are mechanical, expensive and will eventually wear out.
-A resistive HWS coupled with a decent sized solar array should be a better fit for a large number of homes (IMHO)...
+A resistive HWS coupled with a decent sized solar array should be a better fit for a many homes (IMHO) especially those with limited funds for HPHWS installation.

 This sketch uses an API to read from a power monitoring system - I use an IOTAWATT however it also has a "Shelly EM" interface as well.